Top 3 Oahu Hikes for Outdoor Fun!

 3. Makapu’u Point Lighthouse Trail in Oahu

-If you are looking for an easy hike for a view of the eastern shore, you should definitely make it to the Makapu’u Point Lighthouse Trail.
-Some even say that they have seen the humpback whales’ migration during May.
-Even if you don’t get to see the whales, the amazing views of Waimanalo Beach and the Olomana peak’s will take your breadth away.
-The only downside is that it can get quite hot, so make sure you have your water bottle with you.
+If you are looking for an easy hike with stunning views of the eastern shore, you should definitely make your way to the Makapu’u Point Lighthouse Trail.
+During the winter months (December to April), some hikers are lucky enough to spot humpback whales migrating offshore!
+Even if you don’t catch a glimpse of the whales, the breathtaking views of Waimanalo Beach and the Olomana peaks will make the hike worthwhile.
+The only downside is that it can get quite hot, so be sure to bring a water bottle and stay hydrated.

 Please follow and share: